 Given that the cost to migrate is often higher than expected, core system migrations can take years to achieve.
 Those reliant on legacy systems are looking for an option to help keep their costs in check with the lowest risk possible.

 Meanwhile, integration solutions harness the power, security, stability, and reliability of core systems and bring new capabilities to their existing technology.
-This is often done by creating SOAP and REST APIs that inexpensively integrate legacy systems to the latest applications.
-APIs can aid in mobile application development, implementing a service-oriented architecture and more.
+This is often done by creating SOAP and REST APIs that inexpensively integrate legacy systems into the latest applications.
+APIs can aid in mobile application development, implementing a service-oriented architecture, and more.
 Essentially, core system integration is a simple and cost-effective way to take your legacy investment into the future.